Call to improve education in Suffolk

 "Now that money has instead been divvied up to all schools.
 We need to get the money to schools that really need it," he said.

 "We need to provide extra trained staff and advice workers.
 Other parts of the country have done this to maintain an effective school improvement service."

 UK Independence Party councillor and Suffolk spokesman Bill Mountford said: "Our policy nationally is to look to see a re-introduction of grammar schools.

-"With higher education we want to see the return of student grants, but also many youngsters should benefit from apprenticeships."'Raising the bar'
+"With higher education we want to see the return of student grants, but also many youngsters should benefit from apprenticeships."

 He said he was concerned at the Free School set up in Beccles as it "diverts away valuable cash resources from existing schools".

 Mark Ereira, leader of the Green Party group on the council, said educational attainment in Suffolk has "not just seen a drop, it is falling off a cliff".

 He said it was "an educational tragedy to move from three-tier schools to a two-tier system.
 It has caused untold pain from the teachers and pupils perspective".

 He added: "Respect between the authority and schools is at an all-time low.
 They don't feel the authority is listening to them and don't think the politicians pay them any regard."